matt-norris/StarkChat/README.md

 Acknowledgements

-We would like to express our gratitude to OpenAI for the GPT and Whisper models, and to Eleven Labs for their text-to-speech service.
+I would like to express my gratitude to OpenAI for the GPT and Whisper models, and to Eleven Labs for their text-to-speech service.
 This project would not have been possible without these advanced technologies.

 By integrating a variety of technologies and providing a highly interactive, immersive experience, this voice-activated AI Chatbot as Tony Stark represents a significant step forward in conversational AI technology.
 Users can look forward to engaging, informative, and entertaining interactions with the chatbot.